 2. At present, the Club does not have a Seal.

 3. Any personal information collected by the Calgary Junior Chess Centre for the Annual Membership is only to be used for the purposes of the CJCC and the Alberta Chess Association.
-This information will be stored in a Canadian database accessible only by the Executive of the CJCC, and by the ACA.
-This information is not to be shared with any other organization.
+This information will be stored in a Canadian database accessible only by the Executives of the CJCC, and by the ACA.
+This information is not to be shared with any other organizations.
 This information is to be renewed each year, beginning in September.
 Any information not renewed within 1 year of the expiration of the membership shall be removed from the database.

 DISSOLUTION OF THE CLUB